A-SHA256/portfolio-hyf/README.md

 ## General info

-> This is the custom blog page that shares some of my interests.
+> This is the custom blog page that shares some interesting things.

 ## Screenshots